OTorrado/CoinMachine/README.md

 ## How To Test It

-We just need to go to [LocalHost](https://localhost:8080/coins) and send a payload containing the necessary information for each person.
+Execute the endpoint "/coins" on the localhost and send a payload containing the necessary information for each person.
 Example of a Payload:
 ```json
 {